keitaroemotion/vimfind/README.md

 ymlook
 --------------

-ymlook is a powerful tool to search and vallidate the relations in your test/fixtures/ directory.
+ymlook is a powerful tool to search and validate the relations in your test/fixtures/ directory.

 `
 $ gem install inflector